FABhishek/FrontDesk/README.md

-# Admin front end setup:
+# Admin frontend setup:
 1. npm install
 2. npm run dev

-# Client front end setup:
+# Client frontend setup:
 (This code is part of Livekit's documentation, can be ignored from reviewing)
 1. pnpm install
 2. npm run dev